 Instructions

-• Melt butter in large Dutch oven or pot over medium heat.
-Add reserved shrimp shells and cook until spotty brown, about 5 minutes.
-Stir in celery, carrot and shallot; season with salt and cook until beginning to soften, 5 minutes.
+• Melt 2 tablespoons butter in large Dutch oven or pot over medium heat.
+Add reserved shrimp shells (from 1 pound shrimp) and cook until spotty brown, about 5 minutes.
+Stir in ½ cup celery, ½ cup carrot and ½ cup shallot; season with salt and cook until beginning to soften, 5 minutes.

-• Stir in flour and cook, stirring constantly, until lightly browned, about 2 minutes.
-Stir in tomato paste, thyme sprigs, and bay leaves; cook for 1 minute.
-Deglaze with vermouth, scraping up any browned bits; cook 1 minute.
+• Stir in 2 tablespoons flour and cook, stirring constantly, until lightly browned, about 2 minutes.
+Stir in 2 tablespoons tomato paste, 4 thyme sprigs, and 2 dried bay leaves; cook for 1 minute.
+Deglaze with ½ cup vermouth, scraping up any browned bits; cook 1 minute.

-• Add clam juice and ½ cup water; bring to a boil then reduce heat to medium and simmer until thickened, about 15 minutes.
+• Add 2 (8-ounce) bottles clam juice and ½ cup water; bring to a boil then reduce heat to medium and simmer until thickened, about 15 minutes.

 • Transfer reduced mixture to blender, add 1 cup milk and blend until completely smooth, at least 1 minute.